Financial and Administrative Guide: Moving to France 2025

 ➡️ See my step-by-step process and learn how to get a bonus for signing up in my post here

 Unlike electricity, setting up your water and gas contracts requires a slightly different approach.
 How you pay for water (l'eau) depends entirely on your city and building management.
-For example, when I lived in Rennes, I had to sign a contract directly with the municipal water authority.
+For example, in Rennes, I had to sign a contract directly with the municipal water authority.
 However, in our Paris apartment, the water usage was included in our monthly building fees, known as charges de copropriété.
 Always ask your landlord or real estate agent how water is billed for your specific property.

 Furthermore, if your home uses natural gas (gaz de ville) for heating, hot water, or cooking, you must sign up for a separate gas contract.
 This is not automatically included with your electricity.
 We chose EDF for our natural gas supply because they offered a fixed-price contract for two years, protecting us from market volatility.
 Our plan is to regularly check for better deals and switch if a more competitive offer becomes available.
 You can explore similar fixed-rate options, like EDF's Avantage Gaz 2 ans offer, to better manage your budget.